 *Spoilers* In the season finale, you might remember that the identity of 'H' actually remained a mystery, with the final scene revealing there are four corrupt members of the force, three of which are either dead or in prison - meaning one is still at large.
 So, will their identity be the focus of Season 6?
 Here's what we know about Line Of Duty so far.

-"As you were, fellas!
-Filming is once more underway on the new series of #LineOfDuty 🎉" the official Instagram account wrote on 1 September 2020.
-YES.
+Filming resumed in September, with the official Instagram account writing on 1 September: "As you were, fellas!
+Filming is once more underway on the new series of #LineOfDuty 🎉."

 Who will star in Line of Duty season 6?

-Fan favourites Ted Hastings, Steve Arnott and Kate Flemming - played by Adrian Dunbar, Martin Compston and Vicky McClure respectively - will all be back.
+Fan favourites Ted Hastings, Steve Arnott and Kate Flemming - played by Adrian Dunbar, Martin Compston and Vicky McClure respectively - are all back.

-On 11 February, the BBC One twitter account shared a picture of the reunited trio, along with new lead cast member Kelly Macdonald, doing their first read-through of the exciting new script.
+Earlier in the year, on 11 February, the BBC One twitter account also shared a picture of the reunited trio, along with new lead cast member Kelly Macdonald, doing their first read-through of the exciting new script.
 "Back to work for this lot at the #LineOfDuty Series 6 read-through," they wrote.

 We now know one of those special guests is actor Kelly Macdonald, who has starred in the likes of Gosford Park, Boardwalk Empire and No Country For Old Men.
 Kelly will be playing Detective Chief Inspector Joanne Davidson, the senior investigating officer of an unsolved murder, whose unconventional conduct raises suspicions at AC-12.

 Jed said: "We're honoured that Kelly Macdonald will join Martin, Vicky and Adrian in Series 6 of Line of Duty.
 DCI Joanne Davidson will prove the most enigmatic adversary AC-12 have ever faced."